danvk/aoc2022/README.md

 ## Daily Notes

+### Day 25 (7159 / 5127)

+I wanted to stay up until midnight (11pm local time) but once it got to around 10:05pm I just couldn't keep my eyes open.
+So not a great overall finish!
+Today's problem was fine, just a little fiddly.
+I'm curious if there's a good way to get the solution with just a `snafuToNum` function and binary search, but implementing `numToSnafu` was easy enough.

+- Start 06:11:45 (05:11:45 local time)
+- ⭐️: 06:29:15 (17m30s)
+- ⭐️⭐️: 06:29:19 (17m34s)

 ### Day 24 (6284 / 6073)

 Another nice application of Dijkstra.
 The blizzards initially make it seem like it will be time-dependent and that Dijkstra won't apply.
 But the blizzards cycle with period `600=lcm(width=120, height=25)`.
 So you can add `t % 600` to the state and Dijkstra works just great.
 For part 2, you just need to add the "leg" (out, back, out again) to the state.